SimonKmr/WI-CaCs/NiKl_Unit6.md

 ## 2. Triggered Attending

-= engaging in online knowledge converation by remaining uninvolved in content production = timely automated informs of changing of specific content (not in text, eg Confluence by Atlassian)
+= engaging in online knowledge converation by remaining uninvolved in content production = timely automated informs of changing of specific content (not in text, eg Confluence by Atlassian, Wiki?)

 previously/Past:
 - personally monitor interisting parts to share knowledge